STAY INSPIRED

 Written by Abigail March 26, 2024

 The journey from a 3D-printed object to a finished masterpiece is paved with meticulous post-processing.
-This crucial phase transforms an initial print into a refined artifact, ready for real-world application.
 In this article, we unveil the post-processing techniques essential for achieving a superior smooth surface finish.
-These methods not only enhance visual appeal but also enhance the structural integrity and functional viability of the part.

-Post-processing includes a variety of techniques for smoothing the surface of 3D prints, each tailored to the unique properties of plastic and metal prints.
+Post-processing includes a variety of techniques for smoothing the surface of 3D prints.
 Sanding, for instance, methodically eradicates layer lines, smoothing the part to perfection.
 Sandblasting and bead blasting use high-speed particles to texture surfaces evenly while tumbling in an abrasive environment to polish parts to a subtle sheen.
 Besides, polishing gives 3D prints a sparkling shine.

 Sanding can refine 3D-printed parts.
 It’s the cornerstone of surface finishing, capable of transforming a rough, layered texture into a smooth, ready-to-paint surface.
 This section will guide you through the sanding process, highlighting the tools and techniques for different materials.